CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 Maximum Limit

 The card comes with a predefined spending limit, set by the authorities.
-The exact amount depends on policy and applicant verification.
+The exact amount depends on the policy and the applicant’s verification.

 Where the Card Can Be Used